-Holdco has applied to list its Holdco Ordinary Shares on the NYSE and intends to apply to list its Holdco Warrants on the OTC.
+The Holdco Ordinary Shares are listed on the NYSE and the Holdco Warrants are listed on the OTC.

 The address of Holdco's registered office is 12E, rue Guillaume Kroll, L-1882, Grand Duchy of Luxembourg.

 Our investor relations website is located at www.perimeter-solutions.com.
 Information contained in, or accessible through, our website is not a part of, and is not incorporated into, this prospectus.